-- Hypothetical or Hypothetical Historical Levels of the Index Should Not be Taken as an Indication of the Future Performance of the Index During the Term of the Notes-The actual performance of the Index over the term of the Notes, as well as the amount payable at maturity, may bear little relation to the historical or hypothetical historical levels of the Index.
-Past fluctuations and trends in the Index are not necessarily indicative of fluctuations or trends that may occur in the future. - The Index is Not Actively Managed-The Index operates by pre-determined rules, as described under "The Index" below.
-There will be not active management of the Index to enhance returns or limit losses.
+- Hypothetical or Hypothetical Historical Levels of the Index Should Not be Taken as an Indication of the Future Performance of the Index During the Term of the Notes.-The actual performance of the Index over the term of the Notes, as well as the amount payable at maturity, may bear little relation to the historical or hypothetical historical levels of the Index.
+Past fluctuations and trends in the Index are not necessarily indicative of fluctuations or trends that may occur in the future. - The Index is Not Actively Managed-The Index operates by pre-determined rules, as described under "Indices-The Barclays Trailblazer Sectors 5 Index" in the accompanying underlying supplement.
+There will be no active management of the Index to enhance returns or limit losses.
 An actively managed investment may potentially respond more directly and appropriately to immediate market, political, economic, financial or other factors than the non-actively managed Index, which may adversely affect the Index Level and the value of the Notes. - The Index is Comprised of Notional Assets and Liabilities-The exposure to the Index Components that comprise the Index at any given time are purely notional and will exist solely in the records maintained by or on behalf of the Index Sponsor.
 There is no actual portfolio of assets to which any person or entity is entitled or in which any person or entity has any ownership interest.
 Consequently, no person or entity will have any claim against any of the Index Components that comprise the Index at any time.